ronlinet/firestore-php/README.md

 ## Installation

-* Create as folder named 'package' in app rood directry
+* Create as folder named 'package' in app root directory
 * Extract this package in that folder
 * Update autoload in composer
 ```